LuYF-Lemon-love/fork-llama-recipes/README.md

 ```

 #### Install with optional dependencies
 Llama-recipes offers the installation of optional packages.
-There are three optional dependency groups.
 To run the unit tests we can install the required dependencies with:
 ```
 pip install llama-recipes[tests]